-Improve the number, pay and recognition of people working on infectious disease.
+Improve the number, pay and recognition of people working on infectious diseases.

 We must increase the supply of new antimicrobials effective against drug‑resistant bugs.

-Antimicrobial resistance is inevitable thus it is imperative to have a a better supply of new drugs across a range of diseases where drug resistance is on the rise.
+Antimicrobial resistance is inevitable, thus it is imperative to have a better supply of new drugs across a range of diseases where drug resistance is on the rise.